 How do humans allocate metabolic energy between competing life tasks (e.g., reproduction, growth, physical activity, and immune function)?

-My work draws heavily from anthropology and human evolutionary biology as well as immunology, parasitology, psychology, economics, nutritional/exercise science, and global health.
+My work draws heavily from anthropology and human evolutionary biology as well as immunology, endocrinology, psychology, economics, nutritional/exercise science, epidemiology, and global health.
 My laboratory research (based on minimally-invasive sample collection methods) includes the development of immune biomarker analyses for use in finger-prick dried blood spot samples, salivary cortisol analysis, fecal gut microbiome analysis, and the application of urine stable isotope analysis (i.e., doubly labeled water) to measure total energy expenditure in the field.
 This work is performed in the Global Health Biomarkers Lab at the University of Oregon (with Josh Snodgrass) and the Human Evolution and Energetics Lab at Duke University (with Herman Pontzer).

 I am currently involved in long-term research projects with three small-scale populations: